arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 access level.
 Note that this includes databases which will be created in the future and for which no explicit access levels are set for that user!

+If you delete the default, it is handled as if *No Access* was defined.

 *Example*